 This interpolation does not give a correct rendering of Bhagavan’s teachings on self-enquiry.
-In the following exchange Bhagavan explains how self-enquiry should be done, and why the ‘not I, not I’ approach is an unproductive one:
+In the following exchange (taken from Talks with Sri Ramana Maharshi, talk no. 197) Bhagavan explains how self-enquiry should be done, and why the ‘not I, not I’ approach is an unproductive one:

 You see, the one who eliminates the ‘not I’ cannot eliminate the ‘I’.
 To say ‘I am not this’ or ‘I am that’ there must be an ‘I’.
 This ‘I’ is only the ego or the ‘I’-thought.
 After the rising up of this ‘I’-thought, all other thoughts arise.
 The ‘I’-thought is therefore the root thought.
 If the root is pulled out all others are at the same time uprooted.
 Therefore, seek the root ‘I’, question yourself ‘Who am I?’
 Find the source and then all these other ideas will vanish and the pure Self will remain.

-Question: Will there be realization of the Self even while the world is there, and taken to be real?
+Question: Will there be realisation of the Self even while the world is there, and taken to be real?